 Using the standard Judge Horne applied to the

 Claimant, the Respondent should not be allowed to rely on this evidence

 at tribunal because, they did not rely on this evidence at the

 disciplinary or appeal hearings.
 However, Judge Horne did not apply the same standard to the Respondent;

-instead he let the Respondent rely on this evidence at tribunal despite
+instead he let the Respondent rely on this 'sleep-in manager' evidence at tribunal despite

 them not relying on it at disciplinary or appeal.